-Source: CE, GL Hearn.
+Source: Base inputs EEFM, CE; KS modelling GL Hearn.
 Historic growth rates are projected for comparison.

-9.54 Table 47 for South Cambridgeshire sees very low sector and aggregate growth rates forecast under E1 whereas KS1 reports 60,000 additional jobs by 2040 compared

-9.55 At the aggregate level for South Cambridgeshire, total employment growth rates have historically exceeded method KS2 and KS3.
+- 9.53 Table 47 for South Cambridgeshire sees very low sector and aggregate growth rates forecast under E1 whereas KS1 reports 60,000 additional jobs by 2040 compared with E1.
+This is driven in particular by Healthcare and R&D, the latter growing to five times the size of the 2017 position and Health & Care almost doubling.
+Neither of these outcomes are considered realistic.
+Historically in R&D, the sector from 2001 to 2017 grew quickly from a low base (see Appendix B & C) resulting in a fast growth rate which will inevitably fall as the sector becomes larger. - 9.54 At the aggregate level for South Cambridgeshire, total employment growth rates have historically exceeded method KS2 and KS3.
 However, it can be seen that total employment growth has steadily fallen from the 90s as overall employment has expanded, which is to be expected.
 This suggests such an outcome as method KS2 reports would be a high rate of growth, requiring a greater rate of year on year absolute change than seen historically, but not is not implausible.
 On this basis method KS3 is considered reasonable but could underestimate growth potential.